 When planning any home improvement or construction project you know that it is essential to choose a qualified contractor to work with, you may also have several other questions regarding the legalities and process of undertaking a large construction project.

-The Contractors State License Board is designed as a resource for consumers to find quality contractors who hold a general contractor’s license, find answers to any questions regarding construction, and, if necessary, file complaints against contractors who do not perform as expected.
+The CSLB is designed as a resource for consumers to find quality contractors who hold a general contractor’s license, find answers to any questions regarding construction, and, if necessary, file complaints against contractors who do not perform as expected.

-Searching for a Licensed Professional From The Contractors State License Board
+Searching for a Licensed Professional From The License Board

 Make Yourself Aware of the Law